 HECM (Reverse Mortgage) for Home Purchase

-- Offered to seniors wanting to purchase a home without using all their personal resources they may have gained from the sale of a previous home or from their retirement accounts.
+- A Reverse Mortgage for Purchase is offered to seniors wanting to purchase a home without using all their personal resources they may have gained from the sale of a previous home or from their retirement accounts.

-- Best utilized when downsizing from a larger home to a smaller one (or moving into your dream retirement home on the coast/golf course or in the mountains).
+- A Reverse Mortgage for Purchase is best utilized when downsizing from a larger home to a smaller one (or moving into your dream retirement home on the coast/golf course or in the mountains).

 - The down payment and amount of the mortgage you can qualify for is based on the sales price (or value) of the new home, the borrower’s age and the current rates of the day.